 Trekking Laguna Torre

 Laguna Torre is another beautiful hike that takes you to… You guess it..
 Laguna Torre.
 There are two trailheads to Laguna Torre, but they will quickly merge within 5 minutes walk.
-You will get rewarded with views of the Adela range, Cerro Torre, and Mount Fitz Roy, amongst other mountains and waterfalls throughout the hike.
+You will see landscapes of the Adela range, Cerro Torre, and Mount Fitz Roy, amongst other mountains and waterfalls throughout the hike.

 The view at Laguna Torre is already breathtaking, but if you want to hike more, you can walk along the same ridge for another 2 km to the Maestri viewpoint.
-Before you reach Laguna Torre, you find the De Agostini campsite.
-Here is where you want to set up your bed for the night if you’re planning to catch the sunrise at Laguna Torre.
+Before you reach Laguna Torre, you’ll find the De Agostini campsite.
+Here is where you want to set up camp for the night if you’re planning to catch the sunrise at Laguna Torre.

 Round Trip: 11.8 miles/19km | Time: 7.5h